10 Scientifically Engineered Hamburger Spice Rubs for Maximum Flavor Impact

 Can I use a spice rub on frozen patties?

 Technically yes, but you’ll miss out on flavor penetration.
-For best results, thaw patties completely before applying the rub.
+For best results, thaw patties completely before applying the rub to allow osmotic absorption.

 How long can I store homemade rubs?